qhtml/qhtml.js/README.md

 --------------

 **Changes**
+- 9/29/2025 - *Removed the text, content properties and in their place introduced the `text { }` block which allows for unquoted text insertion at any point in the code*
+-
-- 9/12/2025 - *Updated how q-component works which will break any existing implementations of q-component that you may be using for a good cause..
-See q-components below...*
+- 9/12/2025 - *Updated how q-component works which will break any existing implementations of q-component that you may be using for a good cause.. slots no longer properties, instead they are defined via  `slot { name: <slot name> }` See q-components below...*

 ---------------